sunfounder/pironman-u1/docs/source/hardware/features.rst

 * I2C communication to read battery voltage, current, and other information
 * PCIe 3.0 x1 M.2 M key 2230, 2242, 2260, 2280 for NVMe SSD
 * IR Receiver for multimedia centers like Kodi or Volumio
-* 2 RGB Fans, with GPIO control
+* Comes with a fan controlled by Raspberry Pi via I2C to MCU
 * Retro metal power button with indicator light for safe shutdown
-* External GPIO extender with pin name label, for easy access
+* Extend the 40-pin GPIO outward with pin name label, for easy access
-* Re-wiring of the microSD card for easy access
+* Direct Access to Raspberry Pi's microSD Card Slot
-* Aluminum main body with a clear Acrylic side panel
+* Aluminum main body with a black Acrylic side panel

 **Parameters**